DeepakChandola35/Data-Analytics-Project-1/README.md

 ● Objective: The analysis primarily investigates factors influencing customer churn, particularly focusing on payment methods and contract types.
 ● Key Insights:
-○ Contract Type: Customers on month-to-month contracts show a higher tendency to churn compared to those on yearly or bi-annual contracts.
+○ Contract Type: Customers on month-to-month contracts show a higher tendency' to churn compared to those on yearly or bi-annual contracts.
 This suggests that long-term contracts may improve customer retention.
 ○ Payment Methods: A significant proportion of customers using electronic checks